orstavik/JoiEvents/README.md

 43. todo add the patterns on hash-based routing
 43. todo add the patterns on slash-based routing
 43. todo move in from chapter on translate events
+43. https://instant.page/ try to use an event listener for mousemove that detects when the mouse cursor slows down over an element.

 ## todo